Niketelocreas/Niketelocreas/README.md

 Hi, I'm José María Pacheco, although I would rather be called Nay.
 I'm a biotechnician and bioinformatician.

 With extensive experience as a research scientist, I eagerly embrace new challenges.
-Constantly seeking to expand my knowledge and explore emerging technologies and tools, I am committed to delving deeply into the fascinating realm of data
+Constantly seeking to expand my knowledge and explore emerging technologies and tools, I am committed to delving deeply into the fascinating realm of data.
 I’m currently learning and practicing with different Data Science tools, and I'm eager to find new projects to take on.

 <!---